adityaviswanathan/dashboard/README.md

 ## Run tests:

-Most of the effort has gone into developing utils for decomposing reports so the test coverage is mostly around the integrity of these tools against a set of developer-blessed 'goldens' file, which is the expected output of some util against a particular file.
+Test coverage for `report_utils` is mostly concerned with the integrity of the output of these tools against a set of developer-blessed 'goldens' file, which is the expected output of some util against a particular file.
 If input files are changed or added to, goldens can be refreshed:
 ```
 $ python report_utils/test_report_utils.py --goldens='<DIR_TO_FILES>'
 ```